-After two decades of topping the charts, Rayna Jaymes’ career has begun to wobble: Her last album tanked and ticket sales are soft.
-But Rayna is not ready to surrender the crown as the “Queen of Country.”
-Rayna’s going to try to reclaim her career, all while juggling the responsibilities of being a mom to Maddie and Daphne, and supporting her husband, Teddy, who’s trying to rebuild a career of his own.
+After two decades of topping the charts, Rayna Jaymes’ career has begun to wobble, but she's not ready to surrender the crown as the “Queen of Country” just yet.
+Rayna’s trying to reclaim her career and make her new label Highway 65 a success, all while juggling the responsibilities of being a mom to Maddie and Daphne, and planning a wedding to her new fiancé, Luke Wheeler.

 Rayna remembers a time when it didn’t used to be this hard.
 In the early days, she and Deacon would write together, and within months those songs would ring out on radios across America.
 Those days seem distant now but she's not giving up.
 Rayna Jaymes has still got something to say.